 My dreaming mind sees a place where things are slower.
 A place where I can breathe.
 Where all the right words flow clear like water and all the wrong-said things go unsaid.
 A place where twirling whirling hoop skirts dance and there is laughter and rose gardens and I imagine myself as an artist standing under a shade tree spreading lines of color on canvas.
 Or I see a field of flowers bringing solitude and rest as I stare up at the night sky where little stars punch holes of light in the dark…much like the darkness of you, Soul.
 Where are the little holes of light punched into the darkness that is you?
 Because sometimes they are hard to see.
 And sometimes there are no stars at all.

 My name is Brokenness and I am broken.
 But I hear there is One who changes names.
 He gives new names written on white stones and heals up all the hurts.
 He is the Light that punches holes in the dark.

-Hold onto Him, Soul.
-He is good.
+You hold onto Him, Soul.
+Because He is good.